 Skip to main content

-Discover one of the largest protected areas of the Amazon, a UNESCO World Heritage Site, home to blackwater rivers, wildlife, and deep cultural history
+Discover Jaú National Park in Brazil, one of the largest protected areas of the Amazon, including its locations, history, culture, wildlife, and much more!

-The park preserves flooded forests and rare ecosystems that shelter incredible biodiversity.
+As the fourth largest forest reserve in Brazil and the third largest park in the world with intact tropical rainforest, Jaú preserves flooded forests and rare ecosystems that shelter incredible biodiversity.
 Its dark rivers reflect the sky and forest like a mirror, creating ever-changing landscapes through the seasons.

 .